-Establishing the diagnosis, i.e., confirming the presence of fat in the liver, with the exclusion of alternative liver diseases is the first line of management.
-One also ought to look for other components of metabolic syndrome as they almost always present in all patients with NAFLD.
-Next step is to establish the severity of liver damage by non-invasive methods.
+Establishing the diagnosis, i.e., confirming presence of fat in liver, with exclusion of alternative liver diseases is the first line of management.

+One also ought to look for other components of metabolic syndrome as they are almost always present in all patients with NAFLD.

+The next step is to establish the severity of liver damage by non-invasive methods.
 Those with advanced fibrosis or cirrhosis should be referred for specialist care.

-Lifestyle modification is the mainstay of treatment for NAFLD, and should be done at primary care level.
+Lifestyle modification is the mainstay of treatment for NAFLD and should be done at the primary care level.

-The most proven management of NAFLD is weight loss.4 Weight loss of 3-5 percent from baseline often leads to improvement in hepatic steatosis.
-Further weight loss of 7-10 percent would lead to improvement of inflammation and fibrosis histologically.^{2,4}
+The most proven management of NAFLD is weight loss.
+Weight loss of 3-5 percent from baseline often leads to improvement in hepatic steatosis.
+Further weight loss of 7-10 percent would lead to improvement of inflammation and fibrosis histologically.

-Exercises alone may not be sufficient in improving stage of NAFLD so exercises should be combined with dieting.2 A hypocaloric diet, i.e., creation of a calorie deficit, plus moderate-intensity exercise, is likely to provide the best likelihood of sustaining weight loss.
+Exercising alone may not be sufficient in improving the stage of NAFLD, thus exercising should be combined with dieting.
+A hypocaloric diet, i.e., creation of a calorie deficit, plus moderate-intensity exercise, is likely to provide the best likelihood of sustaining weight loss.